ritvikneu/BarterApplication/README.md

 Project Summary:
 The aim of this project is to create a Full Stack Application to enable users to trade goods and services among each other.
 The application will use the MERN stack (MongoDB, Express.js, React.js, Node.js) and will have a user-friendly interface and a secure database.

+This is a marketplace application for students(barter) to trade/exchange goods and services among themselves without involvement of any payment

+Goods - a physical product put up in the marketplace Service - a physical/virtual product/offering put up in the marketplace Have - A Good/Service owned by a barter and ready for trade Need - A Good/Service a barter hoping to find in the marketplace

+Barter System doesn't allow any trade if there's no good or service owned by a Barter

+Project Flow:
+1. A barter comes in registers themselves on the application
+2. Barter sets up their profile if needed and can see the metrics of their haves/needs
+3. Create any haves/needs on the application and
+4. Browse through the dashboard to find anything(referred as element) that interests them and right away start trading
+5. Barter can click the element and get more specific details
+6. Request the barter who owns the element and provide an element of own for the trade
+7. The other barter logs in and sees the element is appropriate and can confirm and complete the trade

 Project Complexity:
 This project is moderately complex as it involves developing both front-end and back-end functionalities, as well as integrating with external APIs for authentication.
 The project will also require testing and debugging to ensure quality and performance.